gwendall/natuerlich/docs/docs/all-hooks.md

 ## `useTrackedMeshObjects`

 This hook returns a readonly array of currently tracked mesh (`XRMesh`) with a specific semantic label.

+## `useTrackedMeshGeometry`

+This hook returns the geometry for a `XRMesh`.
+The parameter `disposeBuffer` specifies whether the buffers should be automatically cleaned up (default: true).

 ## `useHandPoses`